Guzaiwang/Depth_completion/README.md

 ## Citation

-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research please consider citing paper:

 ```
 @inproceedings{zhang2023completionformer,